SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 - *Vehicles and Customization:*
 -

  1. (4)[Unconfirmed] Greater range of Vehicles ->
 Pedal bikes, boats, more cars etc need to be added.
 Wether this is by the community (read post towards the end) or the devs doesn't really matter at the current time.
+One thing that will need to be added though, is 2-3 cars which can be bought with a large sum of cash rather than gold.
 Once fine tuning of driving controls is fixed, this should move further up in priority.
 No words from the devs yet.

  2. (3)[Unconfirmed] Modifying Vehicles ->